Media Pluralism

 The law envisages that 90 percent is dedicated to media, 5 percent is for financing the self-regulation of media, and the remaining 5 percent is envisaged to cover operational costs for the distribution of funds.

-If the media uses Fund donations contrary to the confirmed project, the Fund can order the return of illegally spent funds.
-According to last year’s report, the Fund distributed a total of 346 853 euros to televisions and radios, while the Ministry of Culture and Media funded printed media and news portals with a total of 400 thousand euros.
+If the media uses Fund donations for a project different than the one it was awarded to, the Fund can order the return of illegally spent funds.
+According to last year’s report (2022), the Fund distributed a total of 346.853 € to television and radio broadcasters, while the Ministry of Culture and Media funded printed media and news portals with a total of 400 thousand €.

 “Fund should be significantly larger but also have clearer rules for financing to reduce the possibility that money is allocated to those who do not work in the public interest or whose reach is not significant.
-It is important to determine the rules so that taxpayers' money is returned to citizens through verified and relevant information”, Kadić Bojanić said.
+It is important to determine the rules so that taxpayers' money is returned to citizens through verified and relevant information”, Kadic Bojanic said.

 In its media strategy adopted on October 19, the Government said that the state has a significant role in developing media pluralism.